kranthi2996/foodweblog/README.md

--->Future ready talent project by vadlakonda kranthi kumar
+# Future ready talent project by vadlakonda kranthi kumar

 I have created blog that is "Foodweblog" that gives information about various foods and reviews about different foods